my-zivi/my-zivi/api/readme.md

 # iZivi API

-This Readme File covers developing and deploying the backend.
+This Readme file covers developing and deploying the backend.
 See [web-client Readme](../web-client/readme.md) for information about the frontend.

 ### Development setup
 1. Install PHP + mySQL + composer